leawlb/conserved_signatures_bonemarrow/README.md

 the related folders.

-Other (meta)data must be downloaded manually or can be made available upon request to l.woelbert[at]dkfz-heidelberg.de:
+Other (meta)data must be downloaded manually or may be made available upon request to l.woelbert[at]dkfz-heidelberg.de:

 - Four Cell Ranger reference genomes for species-specific alignment,